squareybrow/wordle_solver/docs/devlog.md

 ## Possible Solution Ideas

-A possible solution is to take into account the frequency of usage of words in day-to-day life (using sources like Wikipedia).
-Since Wordle primarily uses rather common words as the solution, weighting common words higher might prevent the bot from guessing obscure words when a common one is available.
+One potential improvement is to incorporate word frequency data from sources such as Wikipedia.
+Since Wordle typically selects common words as solutions, weighting these words more heavily could help the bot prioritize likely answers and avoid obscure guesses.

 ---

 ## What's Next?

-I'm not sure what is next right now—maybe work on it a bit more to plot histograms of the guessed words, apply the frequency solution mentioned above, or make a "manual mode" to help me cheat at Wordle.
-I might also separate some scripts or port it to C or C++ as a learning experience.
+Recently completed:
+- Visualized the distribution of guessed words with additional histograms.
+- Developed a "manual mode" to assist with solving Wordle interactively.

+Planned improvements:
+- Experiment with the frequency-based approach described above.
+- Refactor the codebase, possibly separating scripts or porting the project to C or C++ for further learning.